Olga Richterová: Life and career

 She was elected vice-chairwoman of the party in January 2018.
 In January 2020, she was re-elected as party vice-chairwoman.
-Richterová led the Pirates and Mayors electoral alliance in the Prague region in the October 2021 Czech legislative election and was re-elected.
+Richterová led the Pirates and Mayors electoral alliance in the Prague region in the October 2021 Czech parliamentary election and was re-elected.
 Subsequently, she became a vice-president of the Chamber of Deputies.

 Personal life

 Richterová is a member of the Evangelical Church of Czech Brethren, is married and has two children.